tokamak-git/rusty_learnings/README.md

 # rusty_learnings

-Excercises as found in the [Book of Rust](https://rust-book.cs.brown.edu/)
+Excercises as found in the [Rust Book](https://rust-book.cs.brown.edu/)